 Coronavirus: FIR to be registered against those spreading rumours, says MHA

 New Delhi, Mar 31: A wave of misinformation and rumours on COVID-19 has sparked fear among people in India, forcing the authorities to take strict action against the violaters.
-In its latest advisory, the Ministry of Home Affairs has warned that FIR will be filed against those spreading misinformation about COVID-19 in the country.
+In its latest directive, the Ministry of Home Affairs has warned that FIR will be filed against those spreading misinformation about COVID-19 in the country.

 "Rumours are being spread about COVID-19 in the country leading to misinformation.
 FIR will be registered against those involved in spreading of these rumours and strict action will be taken under provisions of the Disaster Management Act," says Ajay Bhalla, Union Home Secretary.